 4. Coral Reefs Only Grow Up To A Certain Water Depth

-To prevent newer corals from being exposed to outside the water, corals have adapted to ensuring they grow outwards more than their vertical growth.
+To prevent newer corals from being exposed to outside the water, corals have adapted to ensure they grow outwards more than their vertical growth.
 This also allows each layer of polyps to obtain sufficient nutrients and sunlight.

 5. They Are Home To Millions Of Species Of Marine Flora And Fauna